Impact of the $a_1(1260) \pi$ cascade contribution on $D^0 \to \pi^+ \pi^- \ell^+ \ell^-$ decays: Introduction

 Since the intermediate states of the rare decays also appear as intermediate states of the $4\pi$ or $2\pi 2K$ decays (which are however populated by many additional combinations of resonances, as in this case scalar resonances can also produce efficiently the second hadron pair in lieu of the dilepton), it is instructive to note which decay chains dominate the hadronic decay rates.
-In both $4\pi$ amplitude analyses \cite{dArgent:2017gzv, BESIII:amplitudean}, the decay chain $D^0\to \pi^- a_1(1260)^+(\to\pi^+\rho^0(\to\pi^+\pi^-))$, which is of the cascade-type topology, where two of the pions are produced consecutively and not at the same vertex, comes out as the largest contributor to the decay rate, with a branching fraction much larger than for instance the chain $D^0\to\rho^0(\to\pi^+\pi^-)\rho^0(\to\pi^+\pi^-)$.
-This result is qualitatively expectable, as in the large-number-of-colors (large-$N_C$) limit the amplitude for the cascade decay is created from an insertion of the Fermi operator $Q_1$, which has a Wilson coefficient about three times larger than the Wilson coefficient of $Q_2$, which appears in all the Q2B topologies.
+In both $4\pi$ amplitude analyses \cite{dArgent:2017gzv, BESIII:amplitudean}, the decay chain $D^0\to \pi^- a_1(1260)^+(\to\pi^+\rho^0(\to\pi^+\pi^-))$, which is of the cascade-type topology, where two of the pions are produced consecutively and not at the same vertex, comes out as the largest contributor to the decay rate, with a branching fraction much larger than for instance the chain $D^0\to\rho^0(\to\pi^+\pi^-)\rho^0(\to\pi^+\pi^-)$.\footnote{ The decay mode $D^0\to K^+K^-\ell^+\ell^-$ receives the cascade-type contribution $D^0 \to K^- K_1 (1270)^+$ with the strange axial-vector meson decaying to $\rho^0 (\to \ell^+ \ell^-) K^+$, which is expected to be of some importance based on the amplitude analysis of charm-meson decays to $2\pi 2K$ \cite{LHCb:2018mzv}.} This result is qualitatively expectable, as in the large-number-of-colors (large-$N_C$) limit the amplitude for the cascade decay is created from an insertion of the Fermi operator $Q_1$, which has a Wilson coefficient about three times larger than the Wilson coefficient of $Q_2$, which appears as the leading contribution in all the Q2B topologies.

+Given this fact and since our SM calculation \cite{Fajfer:2023tkp} for the rare decays appears still incomplete, we are motivated to revisit our analysis by introducing, in addition to the aforementioned components, the cascade topology of the $a_1(1260)$, while still keeping to the isobar-like method.
+We note that the existence of several axial-vector resonances appearing in a cascade-type topology have been experimentally confirmed in the analogous decays in the bottom system $B^0\to K^+\pi^- \mu^+\mu^-$: most notably $B^0\to K^+ Z(4430)^-(\to \psi' \pi^-)$ \cite{LHCb:2014cascade} as well as $B^0\to K^+ Z(4200)^-(\to J/\psi\, \pi^-)$ \cite{Belle:2014cascade}.
+In this latter case, however, due to the four-quark content of those exotic resonances the corresponding branching fractions are small.